Skip to content

 Share safety concerns in confidence with Collaborative Reporting for Safer Structures.

-A core remit of the ICE is to help engineers build, operate and maintain structures that are safe, reliable and fit for purpose.
+A fundamental principle of the ICE is to help engineers build, operate and maintain structures that are safe, reliable and fit for purpose.

-One way it does this is by working with the Institution of Structural Engineers (IStructE) to run Collaborative Reporting for Safer Structures (CROSS).
+One way it does this is by working with the Institution of Structural Engineers (IStructE) to run Collaborative Reporting for Safer Structures in the UK (CROSS-UK).

 What is CROSS?